mhbashari/awesome-persian-nlp-ir/sections/tools.md

 - [Parsivar](https://github.com/ICTRC/Parsivar) - A Language Processing Toolkit for Persian (Has Half-Space Normalizer and Pinglish Conversion)
 - [ParsiAnalyzer](https://github.com/NarimanN2/ParsiAnalyzer) -  Persian Analyzer For Elasticsearch.
 - [ParsiNorm](https://github.com/haraai/ParsiNorm) - Persain Text Pre-Proceesing Tool
+- [Persian Tools](https://github.com/persian-tools/py-persian-tools) - An anthology of a variety of tools for the Persian language in Python

 ## Translator
 - [SPL](https://github.com/stanford-oval/SPL) - Semantic Parser Localizer toolkit can be used to translate text between any language pairs for which an NMT model exists.
 We currently support [Marian](https://github.com/marian-nmt/marian) models and Google Translate.
 In general, for translations to or from Persian, Google Translate has higher quality.